shahviransh/ECCC-IMWEBs-Viewer/README.md

-# My Electron Vue 3 and Flask App
+# ECCC-IMWEBs-Viewer

-This application is built with Electron, Vue 3 as the frontend, and Flask as the backend.
-The project includes Electron for desktop app development, Vue 3 for the user interface, and Flask for handling backend logic.
-After packaging the application, users can download and run the `.exe` file from the `dist` folder.
+This application is built with Tauri, Vue 3 as the frontend, and Flask as the backend.
+The project includes Tauri for desktop app development, Vue 3 for the user interface, and Flask for handling backend logic.
+After packaging the application, users can download and run the .exe file from the release folder.

 ---

 ## Installation

-- Download the dist folder or access it locally after git clone.
+- Download the release folder from this [link](https://mcmasteru365-my.sharepoint.com/:f:/g/personal/shahv47_mcmaster_ca/EpUkfRHvaldJv-w40D-CyP8BgdXqgzPoMrywj5u1dA_3Nw).
-- Open the folder and run 'Backend Setup 0.1.0.exe'.
+- Run `Imwebs-Viewer_0.1.0_x64_en-US` (this requires admin privileges) or `Imwebs-Viewer_0.1.0_x64-setup`.
 - The application should launch, connecting the Vue 3 frontend with the Flask backend.